-In order to be voted at the Meeting, a proxy must be received by the Secretary of the Company at least 48 hours prior to the Meeting or any adjournment thereof.
+In order to be voted at the Meeting, a proxy must be received by the Secretary of the Company no later than 9:30 a.m.
+(EST) on August 1, 2014, or if the Meeting is adjourned, at least 48 hours (excluding weekends and holidays) before the Meeting is resumed.